akiyks/linux/Documentation/core-api/wrappers/memory-barriers-pretty.rst

      The use of ACQUIRE and RELEASE operations generally precludes the need for other sorts of memory barrier.
-In addition, a RELEASE+ACQUIRE pair is -not- guaranteed to act as a full memory barrier.
+In addition, a RELEASE+ACQUIRE pair is *not* guaranteed to act as a full memory barrier.
 However, after an ACQUIRE on a given variable, all memory accesses preceding any prior RELEASE on that same variable are guaranteed to be visible.
 In other words, within a given variable's critical section, all accesses of all